Lucy-Forrest-Lab/AlignMe/README.md

 - the executable is created in this folder and ready to use

 ## How to use
-- have a look at the manual AlignMe_manual.pdf and try out some examples
+- have a look at the manual docs/AlignMe_manual.pdf and try out some examples
 - scripts/use_best_parameters.pl can be used for running AlignMePST jobs if PSSM, secondary structure predictions, and transmembrane predictions are available.

 ## Online server